International Relations

 About

 Erasmus+ is the most successful programme of the European Union in the field of education.
 The experience gained abroad is a valuable asset for both professional and personal development.
-The Mozarteum University Salzburg, after a successful application to the European Commission, was awarded the Erasmus Charter for Higher Education for the full period of the programme (2021-2027).
-For this purpose, an → "Erasmus Declaration on Higher Education Policy" was drafted.
-The charter entitles the holder to participate in all activities under the EU Erasmus+ programme, as well as, for example, student and staff mobility in the form of a teaching stint or professional development activity.
+Following a successful application to the European Commission, the Mozarteum University Salzburg was awarded the Erasmus Charter for Higher Education for the full period of the programme (2021-2027); the Mozarteum's "Erasmus Declaration on Higher Education Policy" can be read here.
+The charter entitles the holder to participate in all activities under the EU Erasmus+ programme, including participation in the mobility scheme for students and staff wishing to complete a teaching stint or professional development activity abroad.

 Bilateral partnerships: The bilateral cooperation agreements that the Mozarteum University maintains with renowned institutions worldwide enable artistic exchanges in the form of cooperative projects or in the context of a study or teaching stay at a partner institution.